jparris3213/RediFrame_Excel_Files/README.md

 ## Installation

-   download and use in Excel
+   Download for use with Excel

 ## Usage